Asylum in the UK

 Does the UK have more asylum-seekers than most countries?

 No, it does not.
-In 2021, the UK received 48,540 asylum applications from main applicants only.
-This is 63% more than the previous year and the highest number for almost two decades.
+In the year ending September 2022, the UK received 72,027 asylum applications from main applicants only.
+This is double the number of applications in 2019.
 This is likely linked in part to the easing of global travel restrictions that were in place due to the COVID-19 pandemic, and to a sharp increase in small boat arrivals to the UK, of which almost all claim asylum.

-Iran was the top nationality claiming asylum in the UK in 2021 (9,800 applications), as it has been in every year since 2016.
+Albania was the top nationality claiming asylum in the UK in the year ending September 2022 (13,650 applications).

 In the year ending September 2021, EU+ (EU, EEA and Switzerland) countries have seen a 4% fall in asylum applications, receiving 418,495 first time asylum applications from non-EU citizens.
 The top nationalities of people applying for asylum were Syrian (75,615), Afghan (49,905), Venezuelan (19,235), Colombian (18,160), Pakistani (17,960), Iraqi (16,420), and Turkish (13,845).